 In this paper, NREL summarizes the impacts of projected increases in variable renewable generation on energy markets, ancillary service markets, and forward capacity markets, describing some upward, downward, and countervailing price pressures in each market.
 In light of these findings, the paper examines two important issues on market design: first, whether energy plus ancillary service markets provide adequate revenue to cover all system costs, and second, whether current market designs are sufficient to ensure the evolving needs of the bulk power grid are met.
 The paper concludes that while recommendations should be tailored to specific electricity markets, it is possible that markets which properly reward flexibility can meet reliability and system planning and operation needs.

-As a follow-up to “Beyond Capacity Markets” (above), the Regulatory Assistance Project produced this straw man proposal for discussion, presenting market design options for delivering least-cost reliability in the face of a rapidly evolving low-carbon power system.
+This straw man proposal for discussion presents market design options for delivering least-cost reliability in the face of a rapidly evolving low-carbon power system.
 This paper formed the basis for many of the ideas in America’s Power Plan’s “Power Markets” paper linked above.

 A New Approach to Capabilities Markets: Seeding Solutions for the Future (requires purchase; contact us if you’d like a copy) – by Eric Gimon, Sonia Aggarwal, and Hal Harvey – Energy Innovation (July 2013)